Skip to content

 Singularity pull examples

-Example container image located on dockerhub at https://hub.docker.com/_/hello-world .
-The file will be named hello-world.sif and it will be in $SCRATCH.
+These examples fetch a container image located on dockerhub at https://hub.docker.com/_/hello-world .
+The file will be named hello-world.sif and it will be in your scratch directory.

 #!/bin/bash